cetanu/sovereign/docs/settings.md

     ```bash
     SOVEREIGN_CONFIG=file:///srv/sovereign/example.yaml
     ```
+    Take note of the `file://` prefix used to indicate that it comes from a location on-disk.

-Multiple configuration files can also be specified, and values will be replaced by the rightmost specified file.
+Multiple configuration files can also be specified, and values will be replaced by the _rightmost_ specified file.

 !!! example